CLEAVERS (Galium aperine)

 We are mapping Cleavers along roadsides and in reserves, but we can’t reach everywhere and ask that you look for it on your property and elsewhere and let us know where you see it.

-Cleavers is an annual scrambling herb which dies down in summer and germinates again about now with winter rains.
+Cleavers is an annual scrambling herb which dies down in summer and germinates again with winter rains.
 It is highly invasive, with potential to infest large areas of the southwest, causing environmental and economic damage.
 It has small sticky hooks along its stems, at the tip and along the edges of leaves and even on its fruit, which readily catch on animals, birds, clothing and machinery.
 It often likes damp, partly shaded areas.

 About Cleavers